Abdul Bari Nadvi: Education and Career

-Abdul Majid Daryabadi's wedding, 1916.
-Abdul Bari Nadvi sitting third from right.

 After his early education at a local madrasah he went to Nadwa-tul-Ulama for his higher education.
 He was well reputed as an academic and an established writer in the disciplines of philosophy and theology.
 He taught at Gujarat College in Ahmedabad, Dakkan College in Pune, and Osmania University in Hyderabad from where he retired as professor, having earlier served as Head of the Philosophy Department.
 He was one of the most capable students of Allama Shibli Nomani and a contemporary of Syed Sulaiman Nadvi, Abdul Salam Nadvi, Abdul Majid Daryabadi, and Manazir Ahsan Gilani.
 He wrote extensively on modern philosophy and religion and translated the works of numerous western philosophers and sociologists such as George Berkeley, David Hume, René Descartes, John Dewey, Henri Bergson, William James, G. F. Stout, and John S. Mackenzie.
 Some of his works were included in the undergraduate and postgraduate curriculum at Osmania University.

 He was influenced in his religious and political ideology by Maulana Ashraf Ali Thanwi and Maulana Hussain Ahmed Madani, both being students of Sheikh-ul-Hind Maulana Mahmud Hasan Deobandi of the Deobandi movement.
 His formal spiritual association (bay'at) was with Maulana Madni, but he spent more time with Maulana Thanwi who greatly influenced his religious orientation.